Artem Petrov

+He is not related to Vitaly Petrov.

 Career

 Karting

 Born in Saint Petersburg, Petrov began his karting career since the early ages before entering Russian and Finnish championships in 2008.
 He became Russian champion in KF-Junior category in 2014 as well as won the Russian Cup.
 Petrov took part in CIK-FIA World Karting Championship in KF-Junior category where he became 6th in 2015.
 He also won the Vega International Winter Trophy, finished on podium in several international WSK races.

 Formula 4

 In 2016, Petrov graduated to single-seaters.
 He competed in the 2016 Italian F4 Championship with DR Formula and had two podium finishes in overall rankings along with 7 rookie podiums.

 Petrov remained in the Italian Championship with DR Formula for 2017.
 He won two races at Monza and had another seven podium finishes, a pole position and 6 fastest laps, completing the top-five in the season standings.
 Also he competed in 2017 ADAC Formula 4 Championship with Lechner Racing, DR Formula and Van Amersfoort Racing.
 He won the championship finale at Hockenheim and ended the season fifteenth despite the fact that he took part only in 3 events of the season.